MatthewMcguire/AstronomicalModel/README.md

 - Create several components that are as independent and reusable as possible.
 - Execute the project in C++ and OpenGL (v.
 3.3 or so, possibly as low as 3.0)
 - Have as few library dependencies as possible.
-Ideally, just GLFW 3.0+ and GLM.
+Ideally, just GLFW 3.0+ and free header-only libraries such as GLM and STB image

 **Things I will do**